How to File a Renters Insurance Claim

 Don’t have renters insurance yet?
 Lemonade coverage starts at just a few dollars a month and protects your personal property, covers additional living expenses if your place becomes uninhabitable, and includes liability protection.

-Simple claims with clear documentation often resolve within three to five business days.
-Complex claims requiring investigation typically take two to three weeks.
-You’ll see timeline estimates in the mobile app based on your specific situation and claim number.
+Simple claims with clear documentation often resolve within a few business days.
+Complex claims requiring investigation typically take a couple of weeks.
+You’ll see timeline estimates in the Lemonade mobile app based on your specific situation and claim number.

 The biggest delays happen when customers submit blurry photos, vague item descriptions, or incomplete information for their personal property claim.
 Our app’s guided process helps avoid these issues, but taking time to document your home inventory thoroughly upfront prevents back-and-forth requests from the adjuster.